keptn/keptn.github.io/content/community/contributing/index.md

 ## Internships and Mentorship programs

-Keptn intends to participate in global mentorship programs like Google Summer of Code.
+Keptn participates in global mentorship programs like Google Summer of Code and Google Season of Docs.
 We also have an account on [LFX Mentorship](https://mentorship.lfx.linuxfoundation.org/#projects_all) and can host our own mentorship programs for important topics contributing to the Keptn roadmap.
+Learn more about our programs on [this page](https://github.com/keptn/community/tree/main/mentorship).

 If you are interested in mentorship programs as a potential mentor or mentee, reach out to the community in the `#advocacy-and-outreach` channel on the Keptn Slack.